ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * E.g. Edge of the board having a fight, raid, and scout spot

 ### On what I wanted to add to the AoE ECG
+#### Time research cost concept
+* Using research bits to track technologies that are in the process of being researched.
+The number of bits on it corresponds to the number of turns it takes for the technology to come into effect.
+One is removed each turn until the research is complete

 #### Card limits concept
 * ~ 10 wall cards/per player
 * Having a card limit of 1/per player for building and tech cards that are only played up to once/each game (e.g. “Hand Cart”, “Mill”, & “Elite War Elephant (Persian)”)